thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 1.1 Requirements

 1.1.1 Provide text alternatives for any non‐text content.
+(A)

 ### 1.1 Solutions